 Wildness in nature and in the human world is fast disappearing.
 Our modern society is afraid of what we cannot control, as demonstrated by the extermination of wild predators.
 Wild places, extraordinary events, and strong-willed people are what we tell stories about.
 Wildness shapes our society.
 Mission: Wolf’s history is filled with wild animals, wild stories, and wild people, and we wouldn’t have it any other way.

 Who We Are

 Mission: Wolf is a peaceful sanctuary for captive wolves and wolf-dog crosses.
-At present, we care for 32 wolves and wolf-dog crosses.
+At present, we care for 33 wolves and wolf-dog crosses.
 All of the animals living at Mission: Wolf share a common trait – they were all born in a cage.
-Right now in the US, there are about a quarter of a million wolves in captivity and fewer than 10,000 wolves in the wild.
-Most of the captive wolves born each year do not survive to see their first birthday, as they are commonly destroyed or neglected.
+Right now in the US, there are over a quarter of a million wolves in captivity and fewer than 10,000 wolves in the wild.
+Most of the captive wolves born each year do not survive to see their first birthday, as they are often destroyed or neglected.